 What is your fee?
 Do you offer a sliding scale?

-My fee is $140 per individual counseling session.
-I do have a limited number of spots available at a reduced rate for clients who are a good fit clinically but cannot afford my full fee.
+My fee is $150 per individual counseling session.
+I have a limited number of sliding scale spots in my schedule for clients who are unable to afford my full fee.

 Do you accept insurance?

-I am not in network with any insurance companies.
-However, I can provide you with a statement at the end of each month to submit to your insurance company for potential reimbursement through your out of network benefits.
+If you would like to submit bills to your insurance company for potential reimbursement through your out of network benefits, I can provide you with a statement at the end of each month.
 Because I understand that the world of insurance can be very difficult to navigate, I am happy to call your insurance on your behalf to find out about your out of network benefits.

 What methods of payment do you accept?

-I accept cash, check, credit cards, debit cards, PayPal, and payments from a Health Savings Account (HSA).
+I accept credit cards, debit cards, PayPal, and payments from a Health Savings Account (HSA).